vucinatim/react-modal-navigator/README.md

 In this example, when the 'Cancel Booking' button is clicked, the `handleCancelBooking` function is invoked, which uses the `push` function provided by the `useModal` hook to open a new modal page.
 The modal page is defined by the `cancel_booking` key in the object passed to `useModal`.
 The modal contains a confirmation message and two buttons - one to close the modal without doing anything (No button) and the other to perform some cancel booking logic and then close the modal (Yes button).

 ## Options

+PageRoute options include:

+- `id`: Unique id of the page.
+- `title`: Title of the page.
+- `actions`: An object of actions for the page, where the key is the action name, and the value is a ReactNode.
+- `props`: Props for the page.
+- `indismissable`: If set to true, the modal can't be dismissed by the user.
+- `onClose`: Function that gets called when the modal is closed.
+- `modal`: An object of modal options (shown below)

 This library provides multiple options to customize your Modals: